Site icon Circuit Ideas for You

 Charging Time = 3 hours

-So in this example it would take approximately 3 hours to charge the mobile phone battery from 0% to 100% using a power bank with a 1000 mA charging current.
+To charge the mobile phone battery from 0% to 100% in this situation a power bank with a 1000 mA charging current may take around three hours.

-Keep in mind that this is a simplified calculation and actual charging times may vary due to factors such as the efficiency of the charging circuit the initial state of the battery, and variations in charging current over time.
+Keep in mind that this is only a rough calculation and actual charging times can differ based on the circuits charging efficiency, the batteries starting state and changes in charging current over time.

-The zener diode clamps the base voltage of the TIP35 transistor to a stable 9V minus its forward voltage drop resulting in approximately 8.6V at the base.
+The zener diode maintains the TIP35 transistors base voltage at a steady 9V less the forward voltage drop which comes out to be about 8.6V at the base.

-The TIP35 transistor configured as an emitter follower voltage regulator, then outputs a voltage that is approximately 0.6V less than the base voltage.
+The output voltage of the TIP35 transistor in emitter follower voltage regulation mode is then around 0.6V lower than the base voltage.

 This simple power bank battery recharger circuit allows for the controlled charging of the Li-ion power bank battery at home using a 9V AC to DC adapter.